We require a primary dental qualification from a recognised institution and at least two years' experience in general professional practice.

 Months of entry

-Three-year programme students also attend external teaching events such as residential blocks for basic science applied to surgery at the Royal College of Surgeons of England.
+If you study the full three-year MSc, you will also attend external teaching events such as residential blocks for basic science applied to surgery at the Royal College of Surgeons of England.

 Information for international students

 Students whose first language is not English require one of the following:

 - IELTS test 6.5 (with no less than 6.0 in the written component and no less than 5.5 in all components);

 - TOEFL test: 90 (internet-based) (Minimum: Listening 18; Writing 20; Reading 18 and Speaking 20);